GuFFy12/Discord-Token-Parser/README.md

 # Discord-Token-Parser
 Parse discord tokens from any file, even if there is other shit in the file with them.

 Any.
 File.
-I glued together all html from the archives of tokenlogged users in discord, and the parser took the tokens from THEIR webhook tokenlog😮
+I glued together all html from the archives of tokenlogged users in discord, and the parser took the tokens from THEIR webhook tokenlogger😮

 Before/after: